v-espitalier/reproduced_papers/fock_state_expressivity/q_gaussian_kernel/README.md

 - Quantum circuits can successfully approximate Gaussian kernel functions
 - Circuits with more photons have a tendency for better fits on Gaussians with smaller standard deviation
 - Our implementation could not fit the Gaussians as accurately as seen in the reference paper, requiring further investigation
-- The quantum kernel approach provides a novel perspective on kernel methods in machine learning

 ## Dependencies